-During the last three months of the year, the COVID19 global pandemic occurred.
-COVID has impacted ELF in the following ways: all staff have been working from home since March 2020; demands on ELF time have increased due to requests and questions from patients; increased need to provide timely and evidence-based information about COVID; inability to travel for meetings and events; unavailability of patients for ELF activities due to shielding.
+During 2020 and 2021, the COVID19 global pandemic occurred.
+COVID has impacted ELF in the following ways: all staff have been working from home since March 2020; demands on ELF time have increased due to requests and questions from patients; increased need to provide timely and evidence-based information about COVID; inability to travel from meetings and events; unavailability of patients for ELF activities due to shielding.
 ELF's income is impacted as its primary funder (ERS) has been unable to hold its annual conference face to face, which means that the budget requested from ERS by ELF has been limited.

-To mitigate this ELF has been successful in securing some alternative funding: a large EU project on COVID; several small grants for production of COVID materials.
-ELF now has a permanent fundraiser who is looking for and applying for grant opportunities on a regular basis.
-In the long-term ELF may benefit from the COVID crisis as funding for COVID and lung health and patients with lung disease has increased and the credibility of ELF has also been increased.
+To mitigate this ELF has been successful in securing some alternative funding: ELF now has a permanent fundraiser who is looking for and applying for grant opportunities on a regular basis.